 - The course may not be used to fulfill general education requirements (except for a foreign language).

-If a student intends to elect a course for credit without a grade, this must be indicated on the course election request form.
+A student who wishes to elect a course for credit without grade must submit a grade modifier form, available from the Registrar’s office.
 The decision should be made in consultation with an academic advisor.
 This option may not be elected after the end of the first two weeks of the semester, nor changed to credit with grade after the announced deadline for dropping classes.

 Students choosing the credit without grade option are expected to complete all assigned work and examinations of the course.
 If in the judgment of the instructor a grade of C or better is earned, the work is reported as “Pass,” and the credits for the course are received.
 If the grade earned is less than C, the report is “Fail,” and the course appears on the transcript without grade designation and without credits.